maxwolf621/Notes/behaviorSubject.md

 bSubject.next("b");

-/**
+// bSubject will keep listening
+// lastest emitted observable (here is b not a)
- * bSubject will keep listening updates if new observable was emitted */ bSubject.subscribe(value => {
+// if any new observable was emitted bSubject.subscribe(value => {
-  console.log("Subscription got", value); // Subscription got b,
+  console.log("Subscription got", value); // Subscription retrieve b,
                                           // This would not happen
                                           //  for a generic observable
                                           //  or generic subject by default });

 bSubject.next("c"); // Subscription got c